Super-Resolution for Renewable Energy Resource Data with Climate Change Impacts (Sup3rCC)

 Name Format Description Link

-21 Sup3rCC data in OEDI S3 Viewer https://data.openei.org/s3_viewer?bucket=nrel-pds-sup3rcc
+21 Sup3rCC data in OEDI S3 Viewer.
+CRS: WGS 84 from CMIP 6. https://data.openei.org/s3_viewer?bucket=nrel-pds-sup3rcc

 21 Journal publication detailing the Sup3rCC project. https://www.nature.com/articles/s41560-024-01507-9